Loading...

 Source: Ulysses Ortega for The Standard

-As the crowd swelled and the fog thickened, I defected across the street toward the more spontaneous side-market forming across the grass.
+As the crowd swelled and the fog thickened, I defected across the street to the more spontaneous side-market forming across the grass.
 There, I grabbed a $10 “Steal Your Face” pin from a vendor named Ian Oller, who had traveled from Illinois for the show.
 Unfortunately, Ian forgot the pinbacks.

 “Yeah, I kind of fucked up,” he shrugged.